 Qualifying for a Personal Loan

-In addition, the bank looks at your credit report and asks for proof of income and other assets, such as a house, insurance policies, retirement accounts and more.
-Basically, they need to ensure that you are a responsible borrower and that you have resources that allow you to repay the loan.
+In addition, most institutions look at your credit report and ask for proof of income and other assets, such as a house, insurance policies, retirement accounts and more.
+Basically, they need to ensure that you’re a responsible borrower and that you have resources that allow you to repay the loan.

 Calculating Interest Rates

 Most borrowers have a basic understanding of what interest rates are (cost to use the money borrowed), and that a low interest rate is best.
 However, the more complex aspects of interest rates can be difficult to grasp, which can turn a loan into a bad financial situation.
 Borrowing $10,000 at a 10 percent interest rate is not as straightforward as owing $11,000 at the end of the term of the loan.
 This is because interest rates may accrue monthly or daily.
 Interest may be calculated as a flat fee multiplied by the lifetime of the loan, or you may be required to pay interest on both the principal amount and the interest from the past year, month or other period, otherwise known as compound interest.
 For these reasons, it’s important to always check how interest is accruing when applying for a loan.